-Data hygiene and list management don’t rank highly on the list of most exciting marketing topics, but smart marketers know what valuable assets they are.
+Data list management and data hygiene don’t rank highly on the list of most exciting marketing topics, but smart marketers know what valuable assets they are.
 In fact, they’re vital to any type of direct mail marketing campaign.
 So before you send that next batch of letters, postcards, catalogs, or packages, get your data in order so you can get the most out of your marketing efforts.

-Here’s your essential guide to data hygiene and list management.
+Here’s your essential guide to data list management and data hygiene.

 What is Data Hygiene?

 Data Hygiene Definition

 You’ve heard the marketing term data hygiene or data cleansing.
 It’s defined as the processes involved with making sure data is “clean” or free of errors.
 The opposite of clean data is dirty data.
 This is when you have duplicate records (aka dupes), incomplete or outdated data, or bad parsing of fields from different systems.

 Why is this bad?
 Let’s look at duplicates.
 Dupes cause marketing departments to overproject.
 Imagine if 10% of your 50,000 leads are duplicate contacts.
 If you’re projecting that 20% of those 50,000 will buy your product or service, you’re not basing it on the duplicates you weren’t originally aware of.
 Hence, overprojection.
 There are other problems.
 Think of it from the consumer side.
 What if you receive multiple pieces of the same direct mail?
 That’s annoying (and confusing) to your prospects plus you’re spending twice as much to send them mail.
 Bottom line: bad data affects your brand’s ROI.

 So whether you call it data hygiene or data cleansing, you need to get your data in order.
 It’s a crucial part of your brand’s direct mail marketing success.
 Are you ready to send your next direct mail marketing campaign?
 Here are a few steps you should take.

 1. Analyze Your Data